mohammad0-0ahmad/express-static-router/Readme.md

 **Handler type:**

-Exported handler can be either a function or an object that receive the following properties:
+Exported handler can be either a function `OR` an object that receive the following properties:

 | Property      | Description                                                        |
 | ------------- | ------------------------------------------------------------------ |